GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Introduction

-To design our dataset from panoramic $360^\circ$ videos, original translation paths are preserved while camera rotations are randomly sampled.
-This lets our model learn a wide variety of camera trajectories, far beyond the predominantly straight, forward-facing paths seen in conventional video data.

 We further observe that text and camera angles are inherently entangled, and that care must be taken to ensure that appropriate control is achieved.
-For example, when asked to generate a video of a ``green field under a blue sky'' with a camera looking \emph{down}, a model must learn to render grass, even if not specified in the prompt.
-To this end, we propose a null-pitch conditioning approach, where captioning is performed on forward-facing crops rather than the actual camera point of view.
+For example, when asked to generate a video of a ``green field under a blue sky'' with a camera looking \emph{down}, a model must learn to render \emph{only} grass, even if other concepts are specified in the prompt.
+To this end, we propose a null-pitch conditioning approach in which captioning is performed on forward-facing crops rather than on the actual camera point of view.

-Finally, we propose a new evaluation benchmark for video generation with extreme camera angles.
-To do so, we use a large-scale dataset of high-quality internet videos, SpatialVID-HQ~\cite{wang2025spatialvidlargescalevideodataset}, and rebalance the camera pitch to obtain diverse test samples.
-We will release this test dataset upon publication.
+Finally, we propose two new evaluation benchmarks.
+The first evaluates video generation with extreme camera angles by leveraging the large-scale, high-quality dataset SpatialVID-HQ~\cite{wang2025spatialvidlargescalevideodataset} and rebalancing the camera pitch distribution to obtain diverse test samples.
+The second evaluates entanglement between prompt and camera angle by annotating crops of panoramas from the PolyHaven dataset~\cite{polyhavenHDRIs2025}.
+We will release these test datasets upon publication.

-In summary, we make the following contributions: \begin{itemize}[leftmargin=2em] \item A pipeline for generating diverse camera trajectories from panoramic 360\degree{} video, providing exhaustive coverage of possible camera orientations; \item A strategy named \emph{null-pitch conditioning} for disentangling text from absolute camera angle; \item A novel benchmark for video generation with extreme camera angles. \end{itemize}
+In summary, we make the following contributions: \begin{itemize}[noitemsep] \item A pipeline for generating diverse camera trajectories from panoramic 360\degree{} video, providing exhaustive coverage of possible camera orientations; \item A strategy named \emph{null-pitch conditioning} for disentangling text from absolute camera angle, critical for extreme viewpoints where prompt content and camera orientation diverge most; \item Two evaluation benchmarks for: video generation with extreme camera angles, and assessing the entanglement between input prompt and camera orientation. \end{itemize}